Paul PogbaFrench Footballer

 Pogba won the Coppa Italia for the second successive season after 1-0 extra-time win against AC Milan.

-Manchester United spent a world-record £89m fee to re-sign Pogba from Serie A champions Juventus in the 2016 summer transfer window.
+Manchester United spent a world-record £89m on re-signing Pogba from Serie A champions Juventus in the 2016 summer transfer window.

-Pogba signed a five-year contract on 8 August 2016 as he became Jose Mourinho’s fourth signing following his appointment as Louis van Gaal’s successor.
+He initially signed a five-year contract on 8 August 2016 as he became Jose Mourinho’s fourth signing following the Portuguese coach’s appointment as Louis van Gaal’s successor.

 The France star missed the chance to make his second Manchester United debut in their season opener against Bournemouth due to a suspension carried over from Italy.

-Pogba made his first Premier League appearance since his world-record move in a 2-0 victory over Southampton at Old Trafford.
+Pogba made his first Premier League appearance since his world-record return to the club in a 2-0 victory over Southampton at Old Trafford.

-He struggled to carry over his dominant Serie A performances into the Premier League which attracted criticism from some former professionals turned pundits.
+He struggled to carry his dominant Serie A performances into the Premier League, attracting criticism from some former professionals turned pundits.